Following a meeting held by local residents of South Weald at the now-redundant Tower Arms Pub, the club was formed in 1927.

 South Weald 1st XI 2018

-Nowadays, we are lucky enough to have a large pavilion and Clubhouse which provides comfortable home and away changing rooms, a large shower suite, well equipped bar, kitchen, toilets and social space.
+We're fortunate to have a large pavilion and Clubhouse with comfortable home and away changing rooms, a large shower suite, a well-equipped bar and kitchen, toilets, and social space.

-The site is fully serviced with mains utilities, upgrading and expansion are planned as finances allow.
-Funds we might earn from any potential relationship will be put into maintaining and improving our heritage and to furthering village cricket, notably through youth work.
+The site is fully serviced with mains utilities, and upgrading and expansion are planned as finances allow.
+Any funds we earn from potential relationships will go toward maintaining and improving our heritage and supporting village cricket, especially through youth work.

-We pride ourselves as a club that is diverse, friendly and community oriented.
+We pride ourselves on being a club that is diverse, friendly, and community-oriented.
 We offer social and corporate event facilities, individual social (and playing) memberships and always welcome new members into the club.

-We currently field two Saturday and one Sunday men's team, a T20 side and multiple junior teams.
+We currently field two Saturday men's teams and one Sunday men's team, a T20 side, and multiple junior teams.

 Whilst we are proud of the foundations we’ve built and the traditional side of our club, we also realise that to remain a strong and successful club, we need to strive for continual improvement where possible.

-We have a number of projects that will run over the next few years with the aim of developing the club and making sure cricket can be played at our ground for many more years to come.
+We have a number of projects that will run over the next few years, with the aim of developing the club and ensuring cricket can be played at our ground for many more years to come.

 South Weald CC T20 - 2022